 An optional measurement report phase may follow sensing phase.

 An SDEV shall support a window-based CIR measurement report which carries the CIR in a specified time duration window.
 This type is used for most bistatic and multistatic sensing applications.
+The details of the CIR measurement report are illustrated in 10.39.7.2.

-Processed target feature report: An SDEV may optionally process the CIR report, to generate range/velocity and Angle of Arrival (AOA) for each object.
-The definition of computation methods is TBD.
+An SDEV may optionally process the CIR report, to generate the processed target feature report, which includes range/velocity and Angle of Arrival (AOA) for each object.
+The details of the processed target feature report are illustrated in 10.39.7.6.

 The selection of the sensing result format depends on the sensing application, sensing mode and sensing node capability.
 It is negotiated during the sensing session set up phase through the sensing capability exchange.